FoodStandardsAgency/hs-test-case-dev/README.md

 in the title/abstract
 * *mod_toplist.R* displays the top authors/journals/funders/research areas/author
 affiliations and *mod_tables.R* is a paginated table with all of these in order

-to run the app, you will need the config.yaml file with the database credentials - this is not pushed to git!

 ### Other things